dchorazkiewicz/Math-2024-25-Winter/Test_notebooks/future.md

    - $f(f(x))$
    - $g(g(x))$

-and visualize functions on the same Geogebra notebook.
+and visualize functions in a single Geogebra notebook.

 3. Let $f(x) = e^x$ and $g(x) = \ln(x)$.
 Check: $f(g(x))$ and $g(f(x))$.
 What do you notice?